opendatacube/datacube-core/docs/ops/indexing.rst

 It is typically stored in YAML documents, but JSON is also supported.
 It is stored in the index for searching, querying and accessing the data.

-The data from Geoscience Australia already comes with relevent files (named ``ga-metadata.yaml``), so no further steps are required for indexing them.
+The data from Geoscience Australia already comes with relevant files (named ``ga-metadata.yaml``), so no further steps are required for indexing them.

 For third party datasets, see :ref:`prepare-scripts`.

-:ref:`dataset-metadata-doc` is required to accompany the dataset for it to be recognised by Data Cube.
+A :ref:`dataset-metadata-doc` is required to accompany the dataset for it to be recognised by the Data Cube.
 It defines critical metadata of the dataset such as:

     - measurements
     - platform and sensor names